Heal Yourself and Become Superman with Specialized Probiotics

 For more about uBiome, read my article, Discover Your Microbiome With The uBiome Test.

-Now that you got the basics down, learn what you can do to improve the health of your microbiota (and thereby, your health, given that they’re one and the same) by first understanding the difference between pro and prebiotics, how to ensure you’ve got the best of both, and then examining how specialized probiotics can help improve specific health outcomes.
+Now that you got the basics down, learn what you can do to improve the health of your microbiota (and thereby, your health, given that they’re the same) by first understanding the difference between pro and prebiotics, how to make sure you’ve got the best of both, and then examining how specialized probiotics can help improve specific health outcomes.

 Probiotics and Prebiotics